kabeleced77/windows-developer-nodejs-article-series/README.md

 This repositories contains the sample code shown in the Windows Developer Node.js article series which will be published in April.

+If you are interested in working with Node.js and TypeScript, take a look at the [Windows Developer Node.js TypeScript repository](https://github.com/thinktecture/windows-developer-nodejs-typescript).

 ## Articles

 Take a look at the following list for a mapping of article name to the folder containing the source code.